-A bedbug infestation can be a nightmare.
-But the more you know about bedbugs, where they hide, how to deal with bedbug bites, the less worried you’ll be about dealing with a possible infestation.
+A bedbug infestation is nothing short of a nightmare.
+The more you know about bedbugs, where bedbugs hide, how to deal with bedbug bites, and finding the right pest control company to remove bedbugs, the less worried you’ll be about dealing with a possible infestation.

-In this article, I’ll uncover some facts about these irritating pests, dig into recognizing the signs of bedbug infestations, and scratch below the surface about the lives, habits, and ways to prevent these tiny, troublesome insects from invading your world.
+In this article, I’ll uncover some of the myths about these irritating pests, dig into recognizing the signs of bedbug infestations, and scratch below the surface about the lives, habits, and ways to prevent these terrible, tiny, troublesome insects.

-It has long been a common misconception that bedbug infestations, like lice, were just something you heard about, and the chances of a bed bug problem happening to you would be rare.
-But according to PestWorld.org, nearly 20% of US residents either have a bed bug infestation or know someone who has encountered one.
+It has long been a common misconception that bedbug infestations, like lice, were just something you heard about, and the chances of a bed bug problem happening to you would be rather rare.
+According to PestWorld.org, nearly 20% of US residents either have a bed bug infestation or know someone who has encountered one.

-This shows that bed bug outbreaks can be pretty common, and poor housekeeping, hygiene levels, or poverty levels don’t always have anything to do with it – anyone can get them.
-And it doesn’t take much for that outbreak to spread.
+This data indicates that bed bug outbreaks can be pretty common, and poor housekeeping, hygiene levels, or certain poverty levels don’t mean a thing – anyone can get them.
+And it doesn’t take much for that outbreak to spread – even to your own home.

-Discovering that first bed bug might throw you into a panic, but keeping a level head will help you take care of the problem effectively.
-Knowing what a bed bug looks like, how to find bed bugs, how to treat an infested room, and bed bug life cycles are your best defenses against bed bug infestations.
+Discovering that first bed bug might throw you into a panic, but keeping a level head will help you take care of the problem quickly and effectively.
+Knowing what a bed bug looks like, how to find bed bugs, how to treat an infested room, and bed bug life cycles is your best defense against bed bug infestations.

-If you think you may have a bed bug problem, don’t hesitate to act.
-Adult bed bugs can lay hundreds of eggs in a short time.
+If you think you may have a bed bug problem, don’t hesitate.
+Contact a pest control in Anaheim immediately.
+Adult bed bugs can lay many eggs in a short time.
+Plus, bed bugs are hardy pests, and in no time, you might be dealing with more bed bugs than you bargained for.

 With bed bug infestations on the rise, nobody is safe from these irritating, skin scratching-inducing tiny terrors.
-A one-night stay at a hotel can change everything.
-All it takes is for a few of these small “hotel guests” to make their way into your luggage, where they come home with you and move right in.
+A simple one-night stay at a hotel can change everything.
+All it takes is for a few of these hotel bed bugs to make their way into your luggage, you bring them home, and in a very short time, they can soon become your problem.

 The term “bed bug” originated from the Latin name “Cimex lectularius” or “bug of the bed.”
-But bed bugs live pretty much anywhere.
-They’re called bed bugs because they need to feed on human blood, mostly during your sleep.
+However, bed bugs live pretty much anywhere.
+They’re called bed bugs because they need to feed on human blood, mostly during our sleep.

-Since the bed is the one place where people spend the most time, it makes sense that many bed bug infestations are found there.
-But they can also be in other hiding places in your home.
+Since the bed seems to be the place you spend most of your time, it only makes sense that many bed bug infestations are found there, but they can also be in other hiding places in your home.
 Here are some of the areas to inspect if you suspect bed bugs:

-• Inside and on top of cushions and tucked into cushion seams.
+• Inside and on top of cushions and tucked into the cushion seams.

 • Wedged between drawer and nightstand joints.

-• Nestled down inside cracks of your baseboards.
+• Nestled down inside the cracks of your baseboards.

 • Behind paintings, picture frames, and other types of wall hangings.